ashtilawat23/resume-bullet-ui/README.md

     npm i
     ```

+2. Create a `.env` file based on the `.env.sample` file and add your API key.

-2. Start the development server by running:
+3. Start the development server by running:
     ```
     npm run dev
     ```